 What is the difference between buying, selling, and trading shares?

 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Tesla shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Tesla stock, as outlined in the steps further up this page.
-Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.
+This process involves finding a broker and placing an order for Tesla stock, as outlined in the steps further up this page.
+Ideally, you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.